cusp-london/cusp-london.github.io/research.md

 Click [HERE](https://www.youtube.com/watch?v=xa9BQfbdbek) for the Cities of the Future event.

-**CUSP London - MOPAC Data Dive Output published on GeoConnexion Februray Issue**
+**CUSP London - MOPAC Data Dive Output published on GeoConnexion February Issue**

 Covid and Crime in The Capital by Yijing Li